-The Polis Center is working with a diverse group of citizens to develop Urban Tapestry, a book of stories and photographs.
-We are interested in stories that help define the life of the city of Indianapolis, its triumphs and failures.
+The Polis Center worked with a diverse group of citizens to develop Urban Tapestry, a book of stories and photographs.
+We were interested in stories that help define the life of the city of Indianapolis, its triumphs and failures.
 Indianapolis is often viewed as homogenous and conservative; yet racial conflict, ethnic diversity, economic disparity, technological change, and progressive political and religious groups are an integral part of our urban landscape.
-We hope this collection of personal narratives will reflect the soul that animates this city.
-As well as publishing the book, we hope to create forums, at public libraries and other gathering places, where individuals can come to hear each other’s stories.
+We hope this collection of personal narratives reflects the soul that animates this city.
+As well as publishing the book, we created forums at public libraries and other gathering places, where individuals could come to hear each other’s stories.

 Introduction by David J. Bodenhamer, Photography by Kim Charles Ferrill

 “Big Red the Wrestling Preacher” ministers to one of the poorer neighborhoods in Indianapolis.
 “A young man comes to me cold and I put a coat on his back.
 He comes to me hungry and I feed him.
 He can’t read and I find him a tutor.
 That’s hope.
 That’s empowerment.”
 Big Red’s is one of 26 voices in Voices of Faith: Making a Difference in Urban Neighborhoods.
 The book profiles ordinary people, professional and volunteer, whose service to their communities grows out of religious faith.
 Featuring striking portrait photography, Voices of Faith is published by The Polis Center as part of its Project on Religion and Urban Culture.